SAP-archive/localization-toolkit-s4hana-cloud-tax-id-validation/README.md

 ## License
 Copyright (c) 2020 SAP SE or an SAP affiliate company.
 All rights reserved.
-This project is licensed under the SAP Sample Code License except as noted otherwise in the [LICENSE](LICENSE) file.
+This project is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE](LICENSE) file.